noahehall/theBookOfNoah/0current/languages/javascript/typeSystems/typescript.md

     const array: Array<number> = React.Children.toArray(children); // flatten the array

   // need a better example
-  // this is the ost abstract representation of a react component
+  // this is the most abstract representation of a react component
   // useful for HOCs and library definitions React.AbstractComponent<Config, Instance>